 FACTOIDS & TRIVIA

 The ASAT Bass was introduced in 1990 and remains in G&L’s current catalog.
-It was essentially an L-2000 with a Telecaster body style and a Jazz Bass style neck.
-As such, it is sonically similar to the L-2000.
+It is essentially an L-2000 with a Telecaster style body and a Jazz Bass style neck.
 The early versions of this bass have a non-contoured slab body which most players found uncomfortable.
-When BBE took over production, they contoured the back of body on all post-1992 ASAT Basses.
-Another interesting feature of the earliest ASAT Basses is the jack plate.
+When BBE took over production, they contoured the rea of body on all post-1992 ASAT Basses.
+Another interesting feature of some early ASAT Basses is the jack plate.
 This plate is the same unit used as a pickup toggle plate on G-200s!
 This particular bass is a Signature series model and sports Leo Fender’s signature on the body.
 The series ran from 1988 to early 1992 and was limited to a just a few models.
-The use of Leo’s signature, however, brought about a damaging lawsuit from Fender Musical Instruments Corp. which owned the rights to the Fender name.
+The use of Leo’s signature, however, brought about a damaging lawsuit from Fender Musical Instruments Corporation which owned the rights to the Fender name.
 Hence, the Signature series instruments are considered somewhat more collectable.
-This particular bass was ordered with an optional maple body and, although the it sounds very good, the maple body adds a substantial amount of weight.
-Here's a very early example with an ash body from March 1990.
+While most ASAT Basses had an ash body, this particular bass was ordered with an optional maple body and, although the it sounds very good, the maple body adds a substantial amount of weight.

 G&L ASAT BASS Signature (December 1990)